SilasLock/mirage-distribution/README.md

 \\ &= \sum\limits_{i = \hat{i}}^{n - 1} \frac{[1 - G_{\overline{x}}(\hat{i} \mid i + 1)] - [1 - G_{\overline{x}}(\hat{i} \mid i)]}{[1 - G_{x}(\hat{i} \mid i + 1)] - [1 - G_{x}(\hat{i} \mid i)]} ([1 - G_{x}(\hat{i} \mid i + 1)] - [1 - G_{x}(\hat{i} \mid i)]) S(i)
 }
 ```

-> [!NOTE]
-> This section is finished, but might need additional elaboration.
-We've documented the major functions in `MirageSimulation/src/MirageSimulation.jl` so that an unfamiliar user can tinker around with them.
-If you're one such unfamiliar user and are having trouble understanding the code, let us know and we'll update this section to make it clearer.

 ## Adding a New Simulation